jaxonjb/Explosion-2D/README.md

 # Explosion-2D
- Unity2D Explosion mechanic built with prefab, example scene, and detailed use case instructions
+ Unity2D Explosion mechanic built with prefab, example scene, and use case instructions